RyanBranco/installfest/README.md

 ## MAMP

 [MAMP](https://www.mamp.info/en/windows/) provides you with all the tools you need to run WordPress on your desktop PC for testing or development purposes.
-You can even easily test your projects on mobile devices
+You can easily test your projects on mobile devices